JonathanWilbur/mueller-report/volume1.md

 Manafort's activities in early 20 17 included meetings relating to Ukraine and Russia.
 The

-first meeting, which took place in Madrid, Spain in January 2017, was with Georgiy Oganov.
+First meeting, which took place in Madrid, Spain in January 2017, was with Georgiy Oganov.
 Oganov, who had previously worked at the Russian embassy in the United States, was a senior executive at a Deripaska company and was believed to report directly to Deripaska.
 940 Manafort initially denied attending the meeting.
 When he later acknowledged it, he claimed that the meeting